susird/front-test-master/README.md

 ## Technical Choices

-- React: I chose React for its efficient and declarative approach to building user interfaces.
-Its component-based architecture allows for reusable code, making it easy to manage and scale the application.
-With React, I can create interactive UIs that respond seamlessly to user inputs, enhancing the overall user experience.
+- React: I chose React because it is great for building dynamic user interfaces.
+Its component-based structure makes it easy to organize code and reuse components, which is very helpful as the project expands.

-- TypeScript: I decided to use TypeScript to introduce static typing to the project.
-This helps catch errors during development rather than at runtime, improving code quality.
-TypeScript also enhances code readability and maintainability, making it easier for other developers (or future me!) to understand the structure and flow of the application.
+- TypeScript: Using TypeScript adds type safety to JavaScript, helping to catch errors early in the development stage.
+This choice helps to have code quality and makes it easier to understand how different parts of the application interact.

-- Tailwind CSS: For styling, I opted for Tailwind CSS due to its utility-first approach, which allows for rapid design without leaving the HTML.
-This framework promotes a clean separation of concerns, enabling me to apply styles directly within my components while keeping my styles organized and easy to adjust.
-The responsive design utilities in Tailwind made it straightforward to create a mobile-friendly layout.
+- Tailwind CSS: I opted for Tailwind CSS due to its utility-first approach, which allows for quick styling of components.
+It helps create modern and responsive designs without needing to write extensive custom CSS.

-- Axios: I selected Axios for handling HTTP requests because of its user-friendly API and built-in support for promises.
-Axios simplifies the process of making requests and handling responses, allowing for clearer and more concise code.
-Its features, like interceptors and automatic JSON data transformation, make it a versatile choice for API interactions.
+- Axios: I used Axios for handling HTTP requests because it simplifies the process of fetching data from APIs.
+Its promise-based structure works well with async/await, keeping the code clean and readable.

-- Jest: I chose Jest as the testing framework because it integrates seamlessly with React and provides a rich set of features, including snapshot testing, mocking capabilities, and a simple API for writing tests.
-Jest helps ensure the reliability of the codebase and allows for easy identification of bugs, which is crucial during the development process.
+- Jest: I chose Jest for testing as it provides a straightforward way to ensure the components function correctly.
+The ability to write snapshot tests is particularly useful for maintaining UI consistency.

-- React Testing Library: To complement Jest, I utilized React Testing Library for testing React components.
-This library encourages testing from the user’s perspective, promoting best practices in testing by focusing on how components behave in the application rather than their implementation details.
-It helps ensure that the components work as intended in real-world scenarios.
+These technologies were selected to create an efficient development experience while ensuring the application remains robust and user-friendly.

 ## Features